 - Direct Product Sale.
 In today’s market this type of sale includes hardware and a sales order to manage inventory.
 There is really no business need for a sales order except in this model.
 The products can be simple to complex – can be multi-element arrangements for revenue or not.
 There can be revenue impact from the delivery teams, support team, customer care, and ongoing operations.

 - Distributor “Sell To” Sale.
 This is often used by electronic component manufacturers, or by people looking to simplify demand collation (lots of customers with small sales).
 GTM revenue and transaction flow can be impacted by distributor integration (point of sale data – POS) and other inventory management effects including rebates and price support and discount models and stock rotation.
 By ‘Sell To’ I’m explicitly ruling out ‘Sell Through’ distributor models where the distributor is merely a conduit for a direct product sale.

 - OEM or Royalty Sales.
 In this model the company re-selling your product does it without informing you of each transaction – either by embedding your product into a total solution or by paying you a royalty based on specific agreement defined usage parameters.

 - Two Cycle Model.
 In this model a channel sale to an end customer (distributor or other reseller) is combined with the end customer directly activating the product or service with you.
 This is a common consumer product / service sales model – but can be used in business transactions as well.

-Tensoft RCM and Novadek Revenue Lens handles revenue recognition for all of these GTM models, as well as combinations of them.
+Tensoft Revenue Lens handles revenue recognition for all of these GTM models, as well as combinations of them.
 For more information about Tensoft’s products and services, please contact us.
 If you’d like to comment on this article, I encourage you to Tweet, post to Facebook or blog about it!